mcpalumbo/fasttarget/README.md

 3. **Structures:**
    - `structures`: Set to `True` if structural data is to be used; otherwise, set to `False`.
-   - `proteome_uniprot`: If `structures` is enabled, provide the proteome ID from UniProt.

 4. **Core Genome Analysis:**
    - `core`: Set to `True` if core genome analysis is required; otherwise, set to `False`.